-Dear Integrated Math Student
+Dear Math Student

-Welcome to Integrated Mathematics.
-The focus of Integrated Math is to help you develop your math skills, intuition, confidence and stamina.
+Welcome to Math Skills.
+The focus of the course is to help you develop your math skills, intuition, confidence and stamina.
 Another important focus is developing productive work habits and skills.
 The daily grades described below will reward you for your punctuality, engagement, cooperation and productivity – all skills we that will help you succeed in school and in life.
 These class grades will be averaged with your tests, homework and POWs with the following weights: Tests: 25%; Problems of the Week: 25%; Class Participation: 25% and Homework: 25%.
 On the back page you will see the class procedures.
 Many of these may seem to be just good common sense, but I want to clarify them so we can have a happy, productive year.
 If you have any questions, please ask, email, call or write them out in mathematical codes.
 I hope you have a great year.

 Daily Class Grades